monarch-initiative/namo/docs/elements/OrganOnChip.md

 # Class: OrganOnChip

 _A model system that simulates the physiological functions of an organ using a microfluidic device.
-Examples: Airway-on-chip, ..._
+Examples: Airway-on-chip, ...
+Aligned with ISO 10991:2023 microfluidics terminology._